Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 Something told her that there were too many

 things that could go wrong.
-In other words, she had premonitions
+Marla said she had premonitions

 that something was bound to happen.